openeuropa/oe_bootstrap_theme/README.md

 ### Upgrade to 1.0.0-beta2

-The following paragraphs required components have been removed from [OpenEuropa Bootstrap base theme](https://github.com/openeuropa/oe_bootstrap_theme)
+Dependencies to the following packages have been removed in composer.json:

 * drupal/description_list_field
 * openeuropa/oe_content